dotnet/csharplang/proposals/default-interface-methods.md

 > ***TODO***: check what other modifiers exist.

-An interface member whose declaration includes a body is a `virtual` member unless the `sealed` modifier is used, whether or not the `virtual` modifier is present.
+An interface member whose declaration includes a body is a `virtual` member unless the `sealed` or `private` modifier is used.
+The `virtual` modifier may be used on a function member that would otherwise be implicitly `virtual`.
 Similarly, although `abstract` is the default on interface members without bodies, that modifier may be given explicitly.
 A non-virtual member may be declared using the `sealed` keyword.

+It is an error for a `private` or `sealed` function member of an interface to have no body.
+A `private` function member may not have the modifier `sealed`.

-Access modifiers may be used on interface members.
+Access modifiers may be used on interface members of all kinds of members that are permitted.
 The access level `public` is the default but it may be given explicitly.

-> ***Open Issue:*** We need to specify the precise meaning of the access modifiers such as `protected`.
+> ***Open Issue:*** We need to specify the precise meaning of the access modifiers such as `protected` and `internal`, and which declarations do and do not override them (in a derived interface) or implement them (in a class that implements the interface).

 Interfaces may declare `static` members, including nested types, methods, indexers, properties, and events.
-The default access level is `public`.
+The default access level for all interface members is `public`.

+Interfaces may not declare constructors, destructors, or fields.

 > ***Open Issue:*** Should operator declarations be permitted in an interface?
 Probably not conversion operators, but what about others?